Major in Flight Science

 Offered by the Saint Louis University Parks College of Engineering, Aviation and Technology

 Saint Louis University Flight Science Degree OverviewSaint Louis University's undergraduate degree in aeronautics with a concentration in flight science is the only degree of its kind offered at a Jesuit university.
-At SLU, students learn to fly in some of the world's most advanced light aircraft - the Diamond DA-20, the Piper Arrow with Avidyne Entegra integrated flight deck, the Piper Seminole - and further their studies in a state-of-the-art Canadair Regional Jet-200 simulator.
+At SLU, students learn to fly in some of the world's most advanced light aircraft - the Diamond DA-20, the Piper Arrow with Avidyne Entegra integrated flight deck, the Piper Seminole, the Cirrus SR20 with Garmin Perspective - and further their studies in a state-of-the-art Canadair Regional Jet-200 simulator.

 The flight portion of SLU's B.S. in aeronautics curriculum is approved by the Federal Aviation Administration under Part 141, FAA-approved certificate NI1S349K.
 Graduates of the program earn a private pilot certificate, instrument rating and a commercial pilot certificate with single and multi-engine ratings from the FAA.